 This is a High School level course.
 The material presupposes that the student has a basic understanding of Geology and Biology.
 In order to help students who have not studied these subjects, Lesson 2 was designed to give students a basic overview.

 HOW IT WORKS

 The text of this curriculum is presented free of charge.
 No registration is necessary.
-We simply request that you send a courtesy email to the administrator email account, informing us that you are using the curriculum.
+We simply request that you send me a courtesy email, informing us that you are using the curriculum.

 If you have found this curriculum to be useful, please consider a donation.
 Visit the donation page for more information.
 Thank You.

 Old Earth Ministries

 A Note on Evolution

 The Fine Print